Features

 Differentiable Ray Tracing

 The core feature of IACTrace is end-to-end differentiability.
-Every operation from light source to camera image can be differentiated using JAX’s automatic differentiation:
+Most operations from light source to camera image can be differentiated using JAX’s automatic differentiation:

 import jax